Bloomsbury Group: Later Bloomsbury

 In the darkening 1930s, Bloomsbury began to die: "Bloomsbury itself was hardly any longer a focus".
-A year after publishing a collection of brief lives, Portraits in Miniature (1931), Lytton Strachey died; shortly afterwards Carrington shot herself.
-Roger Fry, who had become England's greatest art critic, died in 1934.
+Shortly after publishing a collection of brief lives, Portraits in Miniature (1931), Lytton Strachey died in January 1932; subsequently Carrington shot herself (March 1932).
+Roger Fry died in 1934.
 Vanessa and Clive's eldest son, Julian Bell, was killed in 1937 during the Spanish Civil War.
 Virginia Woolf wrote Fry's biography, but with the coming of war again her mental instability recurred, and she drowned herself in 1941.
-In the previous decade she had become one of the century's most famous feminist writers with three more novels, and a series of essays including the moving late memoir "A Sketch of the Past".
-It was also in the 1930s that Desmond MacCarthy became perhaps the most widely read—and heard—literary critic with his columns in The Sunday Times and his broadcasts with the BBC.
+In the previous decade she had become one of the century's most famous feminist writers with three more novels, and a series of essays including the moving late memoir "A Sketch of the Past" (1939).
+It was also in the 1930s that Desmond MacCarthy became perhaps the most widely read—and heard—literary critic with his columns in The Sunday Times and his broadcasts for the BBC.
 John Maynard Keynes's The General Theory of Employment, Interest, and Money (1936) made him one of the century's most influential economists.
 He died in 1946 after being much involved in monetary negotiations with the United States.